The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Private final consumption expenditure

-The household sector of the economy consists of individuals and families and non-profit organization who serve the households.
-The non-profit organizations serving the household sector include charitable trusts, religious foundations etc., who demand goods and services to serve the household sector.
+The household sector of the economy consists of individuals and families and non-profit organizations who serve the households.
+The non-profit organizations serving the household sector include charitable trusts, religious foundations, etc., who demand goods and services to serve the household sector.

 Government final consumption expenditure

-The Government purchases goods and services for the benefit of public.
-To provide these service, the government functions through various ministries and departments.
+The Government purchases goods and services for the benefit of the public.
+To provide these services, the government functions through various ministries and departments.
 To maintain these offices.
-The government purchases uniforms, vehicles, stationary, furniture etc. It spends money on the payment of salaries to its employees.
+The government purchases uniforms, vehicles, stationery, furniture, etc. It spends money on the payment of salaries to its employees.

 Gross Investment/Capital Formation